 One of those challenges lies in the inherent persuasiveness of NT, which is often referred to as neuroenchantment (Ali et al., 2014) or the SANE effect (Bennett et al., 2024), the seductive allure of neuroscience explanations.
 The experienced privilege of gaining access to the brain's activity is fueled with popular misconceptions, also known as neuromyths.
 However, research lacks behind the already available practical applications for everyone accessible on the market, especially when it comes to long-term applications.
 It gets especially problematic when NT are used for example with the prospect of identifying criminals in court with neural polygraphy tests or increasing cognition while not knowing any potentially detrimental side effects.
-The regulatory framework for NT products used for medical purposes within the European Union is quite robust, but challenges arise for enhancement products or dual-use products in the area of NT.
+The regulatory framework for NT products used for enhancement products or dual-use products in the area of NT.
 The societal outcomes are diverse, raising concerns about technoableism, changes of expectations around work efficiency or performances at school.
 Ethically, NT should bridge the gaps between humans instead of enlarging them (Wood et al., 2024).